http2/http2.github.io/faq/index.md

 ### Can I use HTTP/2 now?

-HTTP/2 isn't yet available in mainline browsers, but there are experimental builds available, and it may be available in "nightly" channels.
+HTTP/2 is currently available in Firefox and Chrome for testing, using the "h2-14" protocol identifier.

-There are also several servers available (including a test server form [Akamai](https://github.com/http2/http2-spec/wiki/Akamaighost) and [Twitter](https://twitter.com/)'s main site), and a number of Open Source implementations that you can deploy and test.
+There are also several servers available (including a test server from [Akamai](https://secure.akamaiflowershop.com/), [Google](https://google.com/) and [Twitter](https://twitter.com/)'s main sites), and a number of Open Source implementations that you can deploy and test.

 See the [implementations list](https://github.com/http2/http2-spec/wiki/Implementations) for more details.